BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/venth.md

 **Legendaries:**

-These legendaries should be crafted with Haste and Versatility and in the following order as a priority if you're focusing on mythic+.
+These legendaries should be crafted with Haste and Versatility if you're focusing on mythic+.

-<a href="https://www.wowhead.com/spell=337594/the-mad-paragon" data-wowhead="spell=337594"></a>.
+<a href="https://www.wowhead.com/spell=355447/radiant-embers" data-wowhead="spell=355447"></a>

-<a href="https://www.wowhead.com/spell=337825/shock-barrier" data-wowhead="spell=337825"></a>.
++ <a href="https://www.wowhead.com/spell=337594/the-mad-paragon" data-wowhead="spell=337594"></a> this will provide you with your highest damage output, you could also replace Mad Paragon with <a href="https://www.wowhead.com/spell=337825/shock-barrier" data-wowhead="spell=337825"></a> if you feel like you are in need of more healing throughput.
+That being said the healing Shock Barrier provides wont make a big difference since we dont have Divine Toll as Venthyr.